akirak/nix-desktop/README.md

 This repository provides a script which lets you define [XDG desktop menu entries](https://specifications.freedesktop.org/desktop-entry-spec/latest/) in a declarative manner using Nix, per project.

 I am a user of [home-manager](https://github.com/nix-community/home-manager).
 It lets you manage whole programs including executables, configuration files, systemd services, and other files, but its way of configuration is centralized.
 It (apparently) allows only one configuration per home directory.
-Sometimes, I wanted something more lightweight.
+Sometimes, I wanted something slightly decentralized.

 [Nix Flakes](https://nixos.wiki/wiki/Flakes) lets you define packages and apps within project repositories, which look convenient.
 However, I did not find a way to integrate such apps with Linux desktop.
 To start them without opening a terminal, I wanted to install menu entries for those apps, defined within projects.
 This is an attempt to implement it in a consistent way.
 Note: This does not depend on Nix Flakes.